crkn-rcdr/kivik/README.md

 ### RC File

 Configuration options can be specified in an RC file, found at `./kivikrc.json`, `./kivikrc.yml`, or `./kivikrc.yaml`.
 The shape of a Kivik RC file is defined in [`src/context/rc.ts`](src/context/rc.ts), and I've pasted the relevant parts below.
-An example of sorts can be found at [`example/kivikrc.json`](example/kivikrc.json).
+An example of sorts can be found at [`kivikrc.json`](kivikrc.json).
 At this moment, deploying Kivik configuration to an external CouchDB endpoint requires adding at least one object to the `deployments` RC file property.

+**NEW** Use the `subdirectory` option to specify which subdirectory of the directory containing the Kivik RC file contains the database configuration.
+This is really handy when testing monorepos.

 The RC file is read whether using Kivik on the command line or programmatically.